waffle-iron/DarkSilk-Release-Candidate/doc/README_windows.txt

 DarkSilk 1.0.0.0 BETA

-Copyright (c) 2015 The DarkSilk Developers
-Copyright (c) 2011-2013 PPCoin Developers
+Copyright (c) 2015-2016 The Silk Network Developers Copyright (c) 2011-2016 PPCoin Developers
 Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in